logisparte/kano/docs/en/usage.md

 > Project tasks have priority by default

+There is also a special flag `-x` or `--next` that can be used inside a task to delegate to the next scope.
+This is useful when overriding a task in a higher scope to delegate execution.
+See the [docker guide](/docs/en/tasks/docker.md) for a concrete example

 ## Environment

 An environment file is a simple shell file that exports variables that will be available in its